Judge rules for school board in lawsuit | The Stokes News

 The suit has moved through the court system and was heard by the Appeals Court back in January.
 The school system and the Board of Education were represented by attorney Deborah Stagner.

-According to the ruling, Michelle Ann Powell, guardian of Lauren Osborne, filed suit against the system and the school board along with YVEDDI and individuals Sonya Cox, Pat Messick, Rebecca Boles, William Hart, Jamie Yontz, Brad Lankford, Ronnie Mendenhall and YVEDDI’s Jeff Cockerham.
+According to the ruling, the guardian of the student filed suit against the system and the school board along with YVEDDI and individuals Sonya Cox, Pat Messick, Rebecca Boles, William Hart, Jamie Yontz, Brad Lankford, Ronnie Mendenhall and YVEDDI’s Jeff Cockerham.

-Osborne was a 20-year-old special needs student attending West Stokes High School who had a major learning disability and also severe diabetes.
+The 20-year-old special needs student was attending West Stokes High School.
+She had a major learning disability and also severe diabetes.
 Prior to 2013 she rode a yellow school bus operated by the school system.

+“Though the student was 20 years old, she only had the functional capacity of a first-grade student and lacked the capability to comprehend and consent to the sexual acts committed against her,” the document said.

-A resident’s complaint about King’s driving led YVEDDI to review the video of his van and saw King’s inappropriate actions.
+A complaint about King’s driving led YVEDDI to review the video of his van and saw King’s inappropriate actions.
 Officials there reported King’s actions to law enforcement and terminated his contract, but did not notify the Board of the assaults, King’s arrest, or King’s termination.
-School officials first learned about the sexual assaults from Powell, after she was contacted by law enforcement.
+School officials first learned about the sexual assaults from the mother, after she was contacted by law enforcement.

 The original negligence suit was filed in December, 2018.
 On Aug.
 26, 2019, the trial court dismissed the claims with respect to the individual school board members and staff.
 Claims against the Board, however, remained intact.
 On Aug.
 22, 2019, the plaintiffs voluntarily dismissed their claims against YVEDDI and Cockerham.